dubrie/public/books.md

 - The Art Of The Start by Guy Kawasaki
 - The Design Of Everyday Things by Donald A. Norman
 - The Fabric of the Cosmos by Brian Greene
-- A Short History of Nearly Everything by Bill Bryson :thumbsup:
+- A Short History of Nearly Everything by Bill Bryson :thumbsup: :star:
 - Ideas And Opinions by Albert Einstein
 - A Brief History of Time by Stephen W. Hawking
 - The World As I See It by Albert Einstein